The Best Online Resources for Job Seekers - Introduction

 Of all the resources, which are the best and how can they best be used?
 What’s new for job seekers?
 Answers to these questions are all based on what a job seeker is trying to accomplish.

-In a series of posts, we will answer these questions, breaking down the best resources into the following five categories:
+In a series of posts, we will answer these questions, breaking down the best resources into the following six categories:

 - Search: Identify and apply for posted positions

-- Network: Leverage your online presence, develop contacts, and identify recruiters
+- Network: Leverage your online presence and develop relationships

-- Prepare: Get ready for interviews and negotiations
+- Interview/Negotiate: Get ready for interviews and negotiations

 - Research: Learn about careers, industries, companies, and individuals